The Trial of Christine Keeler: How many episodes left in captivating BBC drama?

 There's plenty more to come

-Luckily for fans hoping for more, the ending of episode 3 only signals the half-way point of the BBC miniseries.
+Luckily for fans hoping for more, there is one more episode left to go!

-The Trial of Christine Keeler is slated to have a total of six episodes, with the fourth instalment in the series heading our way on January 12th at 9pm.
+The Trial of Christine Keeler is slated to have a total of six episodes, with the sixth instalment in the series heading our way on Sunday, January 26th 2020.

-That means that the final episode of The Trial of Christine Keeler will be heading our way on January 26th.

-Until then, however, the first four episodes of the captivating BBC drama are available to re-watch on BBC iPlayer.
+Until then, however, the previous episodes of the captivating BBC drama are available to re-watch on BBC iPlayer.

 Have something to tell us about this article?